jfq3/miga_singularity/submitted_projects/installing_typemat_lite.md

 This script is provided as a convenient way of obtaining the latest version of the TypeMat_Lite indexed reference database.
-This database contains more tha 13,500 genomes from type material as of August 2020.
-By attaching this database to a genome project, reference genomes submitted to the project are classified relative to the closest match in the database.
+As of August 2020, this database contains more than 13,500 genomes from type material.
+By attaching it to a genome project, reference genomes submitted to the project are classified relative to the closest match in the database.

 The database is installed in the directory `~/.miga_db`.
 The resource request section is for a SLURM job scheduler.